axibase/axibase-charts/syntax/value-functions.md

 ## Statistical Functions

-* The `interval` argument is optional.
-If the interval argument is not specified, it is calculated based on the [`timespan`](https://apps.axibase.com/chartlab/a7583b72/4/) setting.
+* The `alias` argument is required.
+The `interval` argument is optional.
+* If the interval argument is not specified, it depends on the [`timespan`](https://apps.axibase.com/chartlab/a7583b72/4/) setting.
 * If the timespan exceeds `interval`, series values are split into calendar-aligned periods and the function is applied to each period separately.

 | Function | Arguments | Description |